The LAN party is back and if you’re going to participate, it might be a good idea to get the best portable PC case.

 Who needs a PC case with handles?

-These portable PC cases are great for modern LAN parties, but that’s not the only thing they’re made for.
+Portable PC cases are great for modern LAN parties, but that’s not the only thing they’re made for.
 They’re great for people who move often.
-Of those who live at multiple places.
-College students going home for summer also know how handy is to have a PC case with a handle.
+Or those who live in multiple places.
+College students going home for summer also know how handy it is to have a PC case with a handle.

 If both you and your partner are gamers, having a portable case is great for spending weekends together.
 If you’re not living together, of course.
 Or maybe you want to have a portable PC case, just in case.